thephijo/DIY_SteelWallet/README.md

 # DIY_SteelWallet
-An open DIY steel wallet device for securely storing Bitcoin and other cryptocurrency seeds
+A free DIY steel wallet device for securely storing Bitcoin and other cryptocurrency seeds
 Important: Decide for yourself if you trust your skills and the device you made: I do not give any warranty and reject any liability.
+It should be seen as a fun project that saves some money.
+My guess is that if you have all the tools and calculate how much one DIY_SteelWallet would cost you it would be approx. 5€ or even less expensive.
+Considering the possible need of multiple steel wallets its far less expensive than commercially available product but not less secure (I hope) and quick and easy to make.

 # Introduction to steel wallets, seeds and Bitcoin wallet backups